Shivam-1827/ChatSphere/README.md

 - Tailwind CSS for styling
 - Automatic scrolling in chat interface
 - Differentiated message styling (sent vs. received)
+- AI integration for conversation analysis and summaries

 ## 🚀 Technologies Used